vwellmo57/Engineering_4_Notebook/README.md

 ### Lessons(s) Learned

--
+- Large problems are really just a bunch of small problems.
-- For loops can take lots of different types of arguments.
+- Just making progress instead of looking at the bigger picture can help you deal with the scale of some problems.
-- Python can be very dense if written well or luckily(guess which I am ;).
+- I use to many variables.